-We primarily sell near-colorless moissanite jewels, including our whiter Forever Brilliant® jewels, cut in a variety of shapes including round, square brilliant, princess, cushion, radiant, pear, marquise, heart, and oval, among others, in sizes ranging from approximately 1.3 to 12 millimeters (approximately 0.008 to 5.3 carats).
+We primarily sell near-colorless moissanite jewels, including our whiter Forever Brilliant[®] jewels, cut in a variety of shapes including round, square brilliant, princess, cushion, radiant, pear, marquise, heart, and oval, among others, in sizes ranging from approximately 1.3 to 12 millimeters (approximately 0.008 to 5.3 carats).
 In the future, we may elect to offer, from time to time, additional cuts and sizes of moissanite jewels.

 To evaluate the market potential of colored moissanite, we had produced and distributed with moderate success in prior years a limited quantity of green moissanite jewels.
-Beginning in the latter part of 2011, we increased our marketing efforts of green jewels, including those set in finished jewelry mountings, and identified several markets into which we expanded our sales of green jewels in 2012.
-During 2013, we plan to evaluate the market potential of blue, yellow, and pink moissanite, in addition to green moissanite.
+Beginning in the latter part of 2011, we increased our marketing efforts of green jewels, including those set in finished jewelry mountings, and identified several markets into which we expanded our sales of green jewels in 2012 and 2013.